We're glad you're here. We are here to help you with your legal issues.

 Justice Center Programs

-Our programs only serve residents of El Paso and Teller counties who fall within 200% of the federal poverty guidelines and cannot afford an attorney.
+Our programs serve residents of El Paso and Teller counties who fall within 200% of the federal poverty guidelines and cannot afford an attorney.

 Interested in applying for one of our programs or exploring the resources that may be available to you?